 Moringa is similar in many ways to matcha.
-The two are not just similar due to their powdery form, they also share similar colour, forms of consumption, and benefits.
+The two are not just similar due to their powdery form, they also share a similar color, forms of consumption, and benefits.

 Moringa comes from the plant species Moringaceae, the tree is widely known as the drumstick tree.

-Other names for the tree include: horseradish tree, ben oil tree and benzolive tree.
+Other names for the tree include the horseradish tree, ben oil tree, and benzolive tree.